 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 When hanging heavy mirrors, bracing large furniture, wall-mounting a new television, or erecting shelving, you need to start with the sturdy support of a 2×4 wall stud.
-Sure, nailing into drywall alone may be sufficient for hanging light wall art, but these fasteners can cause the wall to crumble if weighed down too much—not like the wood studs that exist to hold up drywall.
+Sure, nailing into drywall alone may be sufficient for hanging light wall art, but nails or screws alone, even when used with anchors, can cause the wall to crumble if weighed down too much—not like the wood studs that exist to hold up drywall.
 There’s too much at stake to be less than 100 percent certain of the location of the stud’s center.
 Why risk a kitchen shelf loaded with dishes or baking supplies crashing down at any moment because you miscalculated where to place the fasteners?

-Fortunately, stud finders are practically foolproof and even easier to use than the old-school stud-finding methods, which can come in handy in minor situations.
+Stud finders are practically foolproof and quicker than old-school stud-finding methods like knocking on drywall, which can come in handy for lightweight hanging.
+For weightier projects, however, you’ll want to be sure before you drill.
 Read on for how to use a stud finder for a worry-free wall-hanging project.

 Tools & Materials